LEGION OF THE UNLIVING I

 As noted above, the Legion members initially seemed impervious to most physical harm, but that faded as they broke Kang's control.
 Chalk it up to the properties of Limbo or just the mind-control itself.

 It's par for the course in these Legion of the Unliving tales to note how many of the members returned to life.
-In this case, of course, two members were sort of brought back in the story itself - the Torch and the Frankenstein Monster.
-The Torch returned as himself in Avengers West Coast#50, which was explained in Avengers Forever#8.
-Midnight returned as Midnight Sun under Englehart's pen in Silver Surfer III#31; and the Flying Dutchman's Ghost returned in Marvel Comics Presents#46/2.
+In this case, of course, two members were sort of brought back in the story itself: the Torch and the Frankenstein Monster.
+The Torch returned as himself in Avengers West Coast#50, which was explained in Avengers Forever I#8.
+Midnight returned as Midnight Sun under Englehart's pen in Silver Surfer III#31; and the Flying Dutchman's Ghost returned in Marvel Comics Presents I#46/2.
 Though it wasn't a resurrection, Zemo's body was possessed and briefly ran around in Captain America I#364.
 And for the record, Zemo would serve as a member in the fourth Legion of the Unliving as well.
-(The Baroness, Heike Zemo, once claimed to possess the mind of Heinrich Zemo, though she later refuted this claim, and married Helmut.---Snood)
+(The Baroness, Heike Zemo, once claimed to possess the mind of Heinrich Zemo, though she later refuted this claim, and married Helmut Zemo.---Snood)

 Per Degaton: Toro of the third Legion of the Unliving claimed that he was in the original Legion of the Unliving.
-Kang himself in Fantastic Four Annual#25 stated that it was the original Human Torch in the original Legion of the Unliving and not Toro.
+Kang himself in Fantastic Four Annual I#25 stated that it was the original Human Torch in the first Legion of the Unliving and not Toro.

 This story was a small part of one of the greatest epics in comics, Steve Englehart's legendary "Celestial Madonna" storyline.
 It's no exaggeration to say that all of the material introduced in the epic is still playing out today, from the Celestial Quest series to the revelations in Avengers Forever.
 Most significantly, this story leads directly to the first Vision origin and the revelation that the Vision was the original Human Torch.
-The origin was retconned in West Coast Avengers#50, but then reinstated in Avengers Forever#8.
+The origin was ret-conned in Avengers West Coast#50, but then reinstated in Avengers Forever I#8.

 Speaking of Avengers Forever, it's almost certain now that Kang and the Legion members were influenced by Immortus the whole time, particularly as the Vision's learning his origin was so central to Immortus' schemes.
 I won't go so far as to call them all Space Phantoms, though Immortus' next Legion in Avengers West Coast#61 was certainly composed of those creatures.

-Here's some more trivia, if'n you like it: this Legion was plucked from time prior to their "deaths."
-Here's the chronologic appearances of the characters, courtesy of the Avengers Index:
+Here's some more trivia, if'n you like it: this Legion was plucked from time prior to their "deaths".
+Here's the chronological appearances of the characters, courtesy of the Avengers Index:

 Baron Zemo: b/t panel 3 and 4 of page 20 of Avengers I#15